BendingSpoons/katana-swift/README.md

 }
 ```

-When it's time to render the component, the method `applyPropsToNativeView` is called, this is where we need to adjust our nativeView to reflect the  `props` and the `state`
+When it's time to render the component, the method `applyPropsToNativeView` is called, this is where we need to adjust our nativeView to reflect the  `props` and the `state`.
+Note that for common properties like frame and backgroundColor we already provide a standard applyPropsToNativeView so we got you covered.

 ```swift
 struct ToDoScreen: NodeDescription {